Premenopause: How it affects your skin and our best tips for dealing with it

 Pre-menopause, or perimenopause, involves a time of significant hormonal changes that affect the body in several ways – not least the skin.
 When estrogen levels begin to fluctuate, the skin can lose elasticity, become drier and more sensitive, which can lead to more visible wrinkles, acne and even rosacea.
 Understanding and adapting your skin care to these changes is essential to maintaining healthy and radiant skin during this transition period.

-What is perimenopause?
+What is premenopause?

-How is the skin affected during perimenopause?
+How is the skin affected during premenopause?

-The skin is one of the organs most affected by the hormonal changes during menopause.
-As estrogen levels begin to drop, so does the production of collagen and elastin, two important components that keep skin firm and youthful.
-This can lead to the skin losing its elasticity, becoming thinner and wrinkles becoming more prominent.
-In addition, the skin often becomes drier as the natural production of the skin's oils decreases, making it more sensitive and susceptible to external stresses such as sun damage.
+The skin is one of the organs most affected by the hormonal changes of perimenopause.
+As estrogen levels begin to drop, the production of collagen and elastin, two important components that keep the skin firm and youthful, also decreases.
+This can cause the skin to lose its elasticity, become thinner, and wrinkles become more prominent.

-Another significant skin change during perimenopause is the risk of developing or worsening rosacea, a chronic inflammatory skin disease that often affects middle-aged women, especially during perimenopause.
-Rosacea is characterized by redness, visible blood vessels, and sometimes an acne-like rash.
+Rosacea is characterized by redness, visible blood vessels, and sometimes acne-like rashes.
 The hormonal imbalances that occur during this time, especially the decrease in estrogen, can make the skin more reactive and prone to inflammation, which can trigger or worsen rosacea.

-Common skin changes during perimenopause:
+Common skin changes during premenopause

 Hormonal changes can lead to uneven skin tone and hyperpigmentation, such as melasma.
 These dark spots can be difficult to treat and often require special skin care.

-1. Be extra kind to the skin.
+1. Be extra kind to your skin.

-2. Moisturize the skin with skin-specific fats.
+2. Moisturize the skin with skin's own fats.

 3. Sun protection is important.